Theatre for Community Wellness

 We also offer vocational training for your organizations to further develop professional and soft skill development.
 This opportunity can provide students with hands-on execution in the technical and physical aspects of theatre: lights, sound, costumes, sets, props, stage management, ushering, janitorial, etc. as well as build confidence in skills related to the workforce.

-If your business, school, or organization is interested in hosting one of our Wellness and Outreach classes, please don’t hesitate to reach out!
+If your business, school, or organization is interested in hosting one of our Wellness and Outreach classes, please send us an inquiry!

 Be sure to check out our Inclusive Classes we offer at The Naples Players as part of our seasonal Education Programming !